+Do you have struggling readers?
 Have you started working with small groups yet?
 If you have, one thing you might be focusing on is building your young readers fluency.
 This is not something that happens overnight so develop a mindset that we are seeking progress over perfection.
 Reading is a cognitive function that requires the use of different parts of the brain so every child will develop their reading fluency at their own rate and that is okay.
+Reading is such an important skill so finding easy ways to incorporate fluency practice is vital.

 What is Fluency?